learn-co-curriculum/java-first-program/README.md

 ### Explanation

 - An instruction is a command for the computer.
-In Java, most instructions end with a `;`.
-There are notable exceptions, and we will cover them all in detail in upcoming units.
+In Java, we call these instructions **statements**.
+Most statements end with a `;`.
+There are notable exceptions, and we will cover them all in detail in upcoming lessons.
-- A method is a grouping of instructions.
-We use methods to organize instructions that belong together.
+- A method is a grouping of statements.
+We use methods to organize statements that belong together.
+- A method contains a **block**, and a block contains a grouping of statements.
+  We use methods to organize statements that belong together.
   - Consider for example that you wanted to explain to someone how to make breakfast.
   - You may need to provide that person instructions on how to make toast, how to make eggs and how to make a smoothie.
-    - Since you still want to be able to say "make me breakfast, please", and have that person understand that it means "make toast", "make eggs", and "make a smoothie", you would group all those individual instructions in a single method.
+  - Since you still want to be able to say "make me breakfast, please", and have that person understand that it means "make toast", "make eggs", and "make a smoothie", you would group all those individual statements in a single method.
-    - That method might be called `makeBreakfast()`
+  - That method might be called `makeBreakfast()`.
-    - We will cover the exact syntax for a method and for the instructions inside that method in a later unit.
+  - We will cover the exact syntax for a method and for the block inside that method in a later unit.
 - A class is a grouping of methods.
 In our previous `makeBreakfast()` example, we might have a class that represents a chef, and that class may contain the